isomerpages/mlaw-corp/_realign/3-process-repayment.md

 **The timeline for service is a hard deadline**.
 If you do not serve the Notice of Revision with the relevant supporting documents on the relevant parties by 26 February 2021, you will not be able to obtain relief under the Framework.

-**2. What must I include in my Notice of Revision?**
+**2. What should I include in my Notice of Revision?**

-Your Notice of Revision must set out the revised schedule of repayments in accordance with section 53(4) of the Act.
+Your Notice of Revision should set out the revised schedule of repayments in accordance with section 53(4) of the Act.

 *Illustration: